ucsffrancislab/ucsffrancislab.github.io/docs/Box.md

 Log in to box using your UCSF credentials.

-Click on the icon in the upper right, mine is a "GW, then click on "Account Settings".
+Click on the icon in the upper right, mine is a "GW", then click on "Account Settings".

 Scroll down to the "Authentication" section.
 It should say something like "Because you are using Single Sign On (SSO), you will need to create a unique password to use external applications that do not support SSO."
 Follow the directions to create a password.